 The average salary in Las Vegas is slightly below the national average, but people who are employed in certain industries in the area do manage to make more than they would make elsewhere in the nation.
 For example, people who work in healthcare in Las Vegas earn slightly more than the average person working in healthcare in the US.

 In 2018, the unemployment rate in Las Vegas was 4.8%, and the unemployment trend at that time was trending downward.
-JobConnect Centers are a service offered by the state of Nevada to provide training and job help for people seeking employment.
+JobConnect Centers is a service offered by the state of Nevada to provide training and job help for people seeking employment.
 There are several JobConnect Centers in the Las Vegas area for people seeking employment.
 If you're moving to the Las Vegas area and seeking a job, contact a JobConnect Center in the area near your new home.

 More information about finding a job in Las Vegas:

 Things to do in the Las Vegas area can be broken down into two major categories: outdoor activities and nightlife.
 If you're the kind of person who enjoys hiking by day and then gambling or going to live shows by night, there's probably no better city for you than Las Vegas.